odow/SDDP.jl/docs/src/guides/debug_a_model.md

 julia> rm("subproblem.lp")  # Clean up.
 ```

-## Solve the determinstic equivalent
+## Solve the deterministic equivalent

 Sometimes, it can be helpful to solve the deterministic equivalent of a
 problem in order to obtain an exact solution to the problem.
 To obtain a JuMP